realness-online/web/docs/architecture.md

 `Typography` is the UI foundation for realness.
 It orchestrates the visual language.
 Structured HTML  naturally aligns and is consistently rendered because of all the work that was done here.

-`icons` contains all of the graphics.
+`icons.svg` contains all of the graphics.
 The realness logo is rendered by default allowing it to serve as the applications favicon.